Skip to main content

 Handle Duplicate Deliveries

 NotifyKit delivers webhooks at least once.
 Network issues or retries can result in the same webhook being delivered more than once.
-Your endpoint should be idempotent.
+Your endpoint should be idempotent — processing the same event twice should produce the same result.

 Respond Quickly

-Best practice — acknowledge first, process in background:
+Best practice — acknowledge immediately, process in background:

 app.post("/webhooks/orders", async (req, res) => {